Sunday, October 19, 2014

 “It’s great!”
 I said, picking a small crust of bread off of his chest.
-“Now you have another to rotate, and people might stop wondering why you wear that same two sweaters in all of your pictures.”
+“Now you have another to rotate, and people might stop wondering why you are wearing the same two sweaters in all of your photos.”
 I repaired a few sweaters for him in the past, but a blue-green pullover he asked me to fix had a hole in it the size of a baby’s head, and it will remain in my basement until he stops asking about it.

 “Listen, tonight’s talk will be boring for you – you’ve heard it all before,” he warned.
 “Since you’ve already set the schedule, why don’t you relax here, or go out with Sami to a pub, and get a taste of Dublin?”
 I’m sure he did want us to have fun, but I knew another truth behind his suggestion.
 Noam knew I would keep an eagle eye on the timing of events, but he also trusted that Maria would watch his back.
-The crux of the matter was this - he wanted to be able to stop and drop when he was too tired to stand.
+The crux of the matter was this - he wanted to be able to stop and drop only when he was too tired to stand.
 This is what I always tried to keep him from doing, and this is what he always managed to do whether or not someone was monitoring him.
-He had to live his life his own way.
-I understood that.
+I understood that he needed to live his life his own way.

 I had read his lecture abstract, titled, “Can civilization survive really existing capitalism?” and I was familiar with some of the content.
 We were tired, and eating locally and relaxing at the B&B sounded enticing, so we acquiesced.
 Laura couldn’t hide her disappointment at skipping one of Noam’s talks, but she agreed to hang back when I assured her we wouldn’t miss anything else on this trip.
-Sami came to take us out and show us around.
+We would skip his talk in favor of a pub visit with Sami.

 His reply was truly Noam-esque.
 “Isn’t Lent when you have to return all of your over-due books to the library?”